kaisellgren/Concurrency-concepts/README.md

 # Concurrency, multi-threading and parallel programming concepts

-I wanted to understand concurrency, multi-threading, parallel programming and such concepts so I did some digging. **You are welcome to contribute to this document.**
+This document describes various concurrency, multi-threading, parallel programming methods and concepts.

-This document gives you the explanations for all types of concurrency, multi-threading or parallel programming concepts.
+**This document is meant to be read from beginning to end.
+You are welcome to contribute to this document.**

 *Note: This document mainly discuss modern OS and hardware.*